2023 Asia Road Racing Championship

-The 2023 Idemitsu FIM Asia Road Racing Championship was the 28th season of the Asia Road Racing Championship.
-The season started on 24 March at Chang International Circuit in Thailand and ended on 3 December back at Chang International Circuit.
+The 2023 Idemitsu FIM Asia Road Racing Championship is the 28th season of the Asia Road Racing Championship.
+The season started on 24 March at Chang International Circuit in Thailand and ended on 3 December at Chang International Circuit.

+Japanese motorcycle racer Haruki Noguchi was killed in the second ASB1000 race at Mandalika International Street Circuit when another racer crashed into him.